 Finger Lakes Center of Excellence for Alzheimer’s Disease (FLCEAD)

-The FLCEAD aims to serve more patients from underserved populations including African Americans, Latinos, those who live in rural and urban underserved areas, those at or near the poverty level, and those for whom English is not their primary language.
-We will accomplish this goal through increased case finding in targeted areas to screen and diagnose, or screen and refer, patients to the Memory Care Program (MCP); and augmented capacity for the MCP for provision of care that is culturally-sensitive and available to patients who do not speak English.
+The FLCEAD aims to create more access to dementia care services for patients from underserved populations including African Americans, Latinos, those who live in rural and urban underserved areas, those at or near the poverty level, and those for whom English is not their primary language.
+We accomplish this through outreach activities and in targeted areas; to screen and diagnose, or screen and refer, patients to the Memory Care Program (MCP); and augmented capacity for the MCP for provision of care that is culturally-sensitive and available to patients who do not speak English.

 In partnership with Finger Lakes Geriatric Workforce Enhancement Program (FLGWEP) and the UR ECHO®GEMH telementoring program, the FLCEAD will train more medical providers in primary care practices in the following ways:

 - to appreciate the benefits of dementia diagnosis despite the fact that it is not preventable or curable at this time